Team-building games for companies, organizations, and teams

 Innovation & project teams

-Process: Build a tower from spaghetti, tape, and string that supports a defined load (e.g., a marshmallow).
-A time limit creates dynamism.
+Procedure: Build a tower from spaghetti, tape, and string that supports a defined load (e.g., marshmallow).
+Time limit creates dynamics.

-Debriefing: Planners vs. doers: What worked better – and why?
+Evaluation: Planner vs. doer: What worked better – and why?

 10–25 minutes